Sesame market price

 Mr. Hadushe Gueshe, who has been working as a trader in Adebay spot market for the last four years, bought about 700 quintals sesame in one and half month.
 He said this year’s sesame market price is very good for farmers.
 It was very good in October but not now (beginning of November).
 He added: “I think farmers paid their credit and that is why it is reducing now.
 The price starts way better than last year.
 Last year, it started in 1,500 ETB but this year it starts in 2,800 ETB.”
 He thinks that farmers benefited from the sesame business this year.
 He said he and his fellow traders are not as such benefited compared to what they used to have last year.
 He said we were thinking that the market price at the ECX market in Addis will increase but no significant change has been observed thus far.
 He thinks that there might have not been many buyers in Addis Ababa.

 Mr. Hadushe sells his sesame in Humera at the ECX market.
-He said: “at present I am not profiting much; in the current price it is only about 50 ETB profit from a quintal.
+He said: “at present, I am not profiting much; in the current price it is only about 50 ETB profit from a quintal.
 There are some activities that I perform here before I load and take it to the ECX market.”
 Considering the costs that he makes in his spot market shop this is not a benefit.
-But he thinks if he does not loose he consider it as profit.
+But he thinks if he does not lose he considers it as profit.
 He supplied his sesame in the ESX warehouse and he said there is a 45-day waiting time in ECX and he is hoping that the price will increase in the near future.

 Mr. Hadushe is impressed with the quality of sesame this year.
 He said: “The quality is very nice this year.
 I took what I have bought four times to the ECX market and all the time it has been given grade 2.”
 Asked about the reason, he said that farmers are improving their practice.
 He also added that the production season was very good.
-There was no water logging problem, not too much rain – this contributed for the quality of the sesame.”
+There was no water logging problem, not too much rain – this contributed to the quality of the sesame.”

 She supplied three quintals to her cooperative with 2,880 ETB per quintal.
 She is planning to sell the remaining seven quintals later.
 She said: “I was not profitable last year but thanks to God I am good this year.
 This year both production and marketing are relatively good.
 Labour and other production costs were not as such higher.
 The quality of the sesame is also good.
 I am expecting higher prices than the existing price.”
 She added: in May-kadra area some farmers sesame has been affected by heavy wind but the market price may help them.
 She is very happy that she is profitable this year.
 She is expecting that the good market price will support those who have been affected by the win.